thavaselvama/angular-doc/video-refrence/forms.md

 </div>

 ```
-- set all value control in one command - It will set all those value inside form
+- set all value control in one command

 ```
  <button class="btn btn-default"
            type="button" (click)="setSuperUser()">
            Suggest an Username</button>
   ```
-  - but this not best approch - it will set particular value - no need to enter other value like (email,secret)
+  - but this not best approch - <b>setValue (It will set all those value inside form)  </b>
   ```
   setSuperUser(){
     this.sineUpForm.form.setValue({